Academic Excellence Workshops

 Academic Excellence Workshops are optional 1-credit supplemental courses taken in conjunction with core engineering courses in math, computer science, chemistry, and statistics.
 AEWs meet weekly for two-hour collaborative problem-solving sessions.
 Designed to enhance student understanding, the workshops are facilitated by undergraduate peer educators, and feature group work on problems at or above the level of course instruction.
 AEWs are based on research showing that cooperative methods (as opposed to an individual, competitive approach to learning) promote higher grades, greater persistence, deeper comprehension, more enjoyment in learning, and more positive attitudes toward academic work.

-Academic Excellence Workshops are in place for the following classes: (AEWs begin Sept.
-16, 2020, for fall semester):
+Academic Excellence Workshops are in place for the following classes: (AEWs begin February 22, 2021, for spring semester):

 - Math 1910 (Fall only), 1920, 2930, 2940